 Not a cyclist?
-Have a look at our comprehensive collection of VIP days and hospitality experiences during all the best cycling races in 2018.
+Have a look at our comprehensive collection of VIP days and hospitality experiences during all the best cycling races in 2019.

-Date of the Pro race – Saturday 3 March 2018
+Date of the Pro race – Saturday 2 March 2019

-Date of the amateur race – Sunday 4 March 2018
+Date of the amateur race – Sunday 10 March 2018

 Distances available: 124km Gran Fondo and 87km Medio Fondo

 What’s so good about it?
 Get up and close with the Pros!
 In 2016 Spartacus himself decided to ride the Gran Fondo event so you were rubbing shoulders with the man the day after he won the Pro race.
-He is likely to make an appearance in 2018 as an ambassador for Trek bikes who co-sponsor the event.
-Last year we met up with Ivan Basso and Peter Sagan at our hotel.
-This weekend you will ride the Gran Fondo the day after watching the Pro race rather than the other way around.
+In 2017 we met up with Ivan Basso and Peter Sagan at our hotel.
+This year you will ride the Gran Fondo the day after watching the Pro race rather than the other way around.
 By the time you take on the ‘white roads’ or ‘sterrati’ you will be raring to rip them up!

-Date of the Pro race – Saturday March 17, 2018
+Date of the Pro race – Saturday March 23, 2019

-Date of the amateur race – Sunday June 10, 2018
+Date of the amateur race – Sunday March 24, 2019

-Distances available: 120km
+Distances available: 118km and 85km

-If you want to ride the entire course on the same roads as the Pros then you can join us in June 2018 with the 48th edition of the Granfondo Milan-San Remo Cicloturistica, which will cover the entire route of the race.
+If you want to ride the entire course on the same roads as the Pros then you can join us in June 2019 with the 49th edition of the Granfondo Milan-San Remo Cicloturistica, which will cover the entire route of the race.

-Date of the Pro race – Sunday 1 April, 2018
+Date of the Pro race – Sunday 1 April, 2019

-Date of the amateur race – Saturday 31 March, 2018
+Date of the amateur race – Saturday 31 March, 2019

 Distances available: 230km, 180km, 130km, 75km

 What’s so good about it?
 The Tour of Flanders is the pride of Flanders.
-With its cobbled climbs, incredible local support and Flanders’ hospitality cycling fans are in for a treat.
+With its cobbled climbs, incredible local support and Flanders’ hospitality, cycling fans are in for a treat.
 Chips, beer and music accompany the Tour of Flanders wherever it goes.
-New for 2017 was Antwerp as the start location and the inclusion of the infamous Muur van Geraardsbergen before doing the now traditional finish circuit around Oudenaarde with all the famous cobbled climbs before finishing in Oudenaarde.
+New in 2017 was Antwerp as the start location and the inclusion of the infamous Muur van Geraardsbergen before doing the now traditional finish circuit around Oudenaarde with all the famous cobbled climbs before finishing in Oudenaarde.
 You have the opportunity to ride the Tour of Flanders route in the amateur Cyclo event the day before the pros tackle the course.
 There are several different courses: 75km and 130km, both from Oudenaarde, and a 180km and the full 230km distance from Antwerp.
 All the events end in Oudenaarde and include the most notable climbs of the pro race with the longer distances also including the ‘Muur van Geraardsbergen’ see photo below.

-Date of the Pro race – Sunday 8 April, 2018
+Date of the Pro race – Sunday 14 April, 2019

-Date of the amateur race – Saturday 7 April, 2018
+Date of the amateur race – Saturday 13 April, 2019

 Distances available: 172km, 145km and 70km

-What’s so good about it?
-“The queen of classics” is a formidable and exciting race, considered by many to be the best one day classic cycling race to watch.
-The start of the ‘Hell of the North’ is in Compiegne and the finish is in the famous Roubaix Velodrome.
-The 2018 Paris-Roubaix Challenge in April 2018 gives you the opportunity to ride nearly the full route including all of the cobbles of one of the oldest and most significant of cycling events, the day before the Pro race.
-The 2018 Roubaix Challenge event will be held the day before the Paris Roubaix Pro Race and you will do a lap on the Roubaix Veldorome when you finish and you can even have a shower in the famous Roubaix Velodrome showers if you want to.
+The 2019 Paris-Roubaix Challenge in April 2019 gives you the opportunity to ride nearly the full route including all of the cobbles of one of the oldest and most significant of cycling events, the day before the Pro race.
+The 2019 Roubaix Challenge event will be held the day before the Paris Roubaix Pro Race and you will do a lap on the Roubaix Velodrome when you finish and you can even have a shower in the famous Roubaix Velodrome showers if you want to.

-Date of the Pro race – Sunday 15 April, 2018
+Date of the Pro race – Sunday 21 April, 2019

-Date of the amateur race – Saturday 14 April, 2018
+Date of the amateur race – Saturday 20 April, 2019

 Distances available: 150km

-What’s so good about it?
 The Amstel Gold Race Tour version is an incredibly popular sell-out amateur cycling event.
 You can take part in the 150km Amstel Gold Race Cyclosportive event which follows the latter part of the pro race race route including all the short, sharp climbs like the Cauberg.
 There will be numerous organised feeding stations and a mechanical service present.
-Included with your Amstel Gold Race sportive entry: Guaranteed participation in the Tourversion of the Amstel Gold Race, a (Sportive) Breakfast at the VIP-pavilion, a speech by Race Director Leo van Vliet, special reserved parking near the VIP-pavilion, special reserved shower- and changing facilities and a photo with the Dutch ‘flower girls’ followed by an extensive buffet after Amstel Gold Race Toertocht (sportive)
+Included with your Amstel Gold Race sportive entry: Guaranteed participation in the Tourversion of the Amstel Gold Race, a (Sportive) Breakfast at the VIP-pavilion, a speech by Race Director Leo van Vliet, special reserved parking near the VIP-pavilion, special reserved shower- and changing facilities and a photo with the Dutch ‘flower girls’ followed by an extensive buffet after Amstel Gold Race Toertocht (sportive).

-Date of the Pro race – Sunday 22 April, 2018
+Date of the Pro race – Sunday 28 April, 2019

-Date of the amateur race – Saturday 21 April, 2018
+Date of the amateur race – Saturday 71 April, 2019

 Distances available: 271km, 158km, 76km

 What’s so good about it?
 Liege-Bastogne-Liege is the oldest of cycling’s classics.
-First run in 1892, Liege Bastogne Liege, or LBL as it is also called, takes you through the hilliest parts of Belgium, along routes typical of the Ardennes.
-Liege Bastogne Liege is nicknamed ‘La Doyenne’ as it is the oldest race out of the classics which is still taking place today.
+First run in 1892, Liege-Bastogne-Liege, or LBL as it is also called, takes you through the hilliest parts of Belgium, along routes typical of the Ardennes.
+Liege-Bastogne-Liege is nicknamed ‘La Doyenne’ or “the old lady”, as it is the oldest race of the classics which is still taking place today.
 Don’t be fooled and think that Belgium is flat.
 This race takes in plenty of steep, hilly sections and makes for some dramatic racing.
 The new route with the uphill finish sections and the cold and wet weather whittled the Peloton down until just a small group was left.

-Are you not a cyclist but you enjoy watching the best of Pro Cycling in 2018?
-Have a look at our comprehensive collection of VIP days and hospitality experiences during all the best cycling races in 2018.
+Are you not a cyclist but you enjoy watching the best of Pro Cycling in 2019?
+Have a look at our comprehensive collection of VIP days and hospitality experiences during all the best cycling races in 2019.
 CLICK HERE